nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 **QUESTION**

-How could you compare the **derived** allele frequencies between the PANY and JIGA populations?
+How could you compare the **derived** allele frequencies at sites segregating among the PANY and JIGA populations?
 Try doing this.

 Hint: You can have ANGSD analyze a subset of sites using the `-sites` argument.
 You can read about it [here](http://www.popgen.dk/angsd/index.php/Sites)